 INTRODUCTION

-A major factor in the effective delivery of VTS is the competence and experience of its personnel to:
+A major factor in the effective delivery of a Vessel Traffic Service (VTS) is the competence and experience of its personnel to:

-provide timely and relevant information on factors that may influence the ship's transit and to assist on-board decision making
+provide timely and relevant information on factors that may influence the ship's transit and to assist on-board decision making;

-monitor and manage traffic to ensure the safety and efficiency of ship movements
+monitor and manage traffic to ensure the safety and efficiency of ship movements; and

-respond to developing unsafe situations to assist the decision-making process on board
+respond to developing unsafe situations to assist the on-board decision-making process.

 Training and certification for VTS personnel is recognised internationally through the following framework:

-IMO Resolution A.857(20) Guideline for Vessel Traffic Services – The Resolution states that:
+IMO Resolution A.857(20) on Guidelines for Vessel Traffic Services – The Resolution states, inter-alia, that:

-Contracting Government or Governments or the competent authority should ensure that the VTS authority is provided with sufficient staff, appropriately qualified, suitably trained and capable of performing the tasks required (Paragraph 2.2.2.8); and
+the Contracting Government or Governments or the competent authority should ensure that the VTS authority is provided with sufficient staff, appropriately qualified, suitably trained and capable of performing the tasks required (paragraph 2.2.2.8); and

-ensure that provisions for the training of VTS operators are available (Paragraph 2.2.2.10)
+ensure that provisions for the training of VTS operators are available (paragraph 2.2.2.10).

 IALA Standard 1050 – Training and Certification provides the framework for harmonising the training and assessment of VTS Personnel worldwide.
-There are three key components to this standard:
+The Standard references normative provisions which are contained in IALA Recommendations, covering the following scope:

-Training and Certification of VTS Personnel
+Training and assessment.

-Accreditation of Training Organisations

-Model Courses
+Accreditation, competency, certification and revalidation.

 DOCUMENT PURPOSE

-The purpose of this document is to provide guidance on recruitment, training and assessment of VTS personnel is harmonised world‐wide in accordance with internationally approved guidelines and IALA Standards.
+The purpose of this document is to provide guidance on the recruitment, training and assessment of VTS personnel so as to ensure that it is developed and harmonised world‐wide in accordance with the IMO Guidelines on vessel traffic services and the IALA Standards.